etherlinkcom/docs/docs/governance/how-do-i-participate-in-governance.md

+---
-# How do I participate in governance?
+title: How do I participate in governance?
+---

 Etherlink bakers can participate in the [Etherlink governance process](/governance/how-is-etherlink-governed) by submitting proposals and voting for them.